Gwen Tennyson: Personality

-In the original series, Gwen is portrayed as an intelligent, mature but usually stubborn and smart-mouthed when it came to talking with Ben.
-Her quick thinking and good instincts give her an edge in dealing with dangerous situations.
+In the original series, Gwen is portrayed as intelligent and mature, but she is usually stubborn and quick-witted when interacting with Ben.
+Her quick thinking and strong instincts give her an advantage in dangerous situations.

-As she got older, she became even more mature, caring, and sympathetic.
-Her affection towards her cousin Ben became more clear, as she had deeply bonded with him over that adventure-filled summer, realizing how much she cared about him.
-Gwen is willing to forgive villains for their wrongdoings, the most notable being Kevin, if she believes they have changed for the better.
+As she grew older, she became even more mature, caring, and sympathetic.
+Her affection for her cousin Ben became more evident, as she had formed a deep bond with him during that adventure-filled summer, realizing how much she truly cared for him.
+Gwen is willing to forgive villains for their wrongdoings, most notably Kevin, if she believes they have changed for the better.

-Despite being far more mature and reasonable than Ben and Kevin, Gwen is somewhat hot-headed and can lose control of her abilities if angered enough.
+Despite being significantly more mature and reasonable than Ben and Kevin, Gwen can be somewhat hot-headed and may lose control of her abilities if provoked.

 Powers and abilities

-Due to her Anodite (beings of pure magical energy) heritage and having inherited "the spark", Gwen is able to manipulate mana (life energy/chakra/chi).
+Due to her Anodite heritage and having inherited "the spark", Gwen is able to manipulate mana.

 Magic

 In the original series, Gwen has shown a latent knack for magic, able to handle multiple magical artifacts.
-In the third season, after keeping the villain Charmcaster’s small spellbook, Gwen begins casting spells and practicing magic.
-Throughout the Original Series, her abilities manifested as light blue energy, due to her being a badly trained Anodite as well as due to her manipulating mana indirectly.
-Despite abandoning these tactics in favor of her Anodite powers starting in Alien Force, she continued casting spells later on Ultimate Alien and Omniverse.
+In the third season, after keeping the villain Charmcaster's small spellbook, Gwen begins casting spells and practicing magic.
+Throughout the Original Series, her abilities manifested as light blue energy, due to her being a badly trained Anodite as well her manipulating mana indirectly.
+Despite abandoning these tactics in favor of her Anodite powers (depicted in magenta) starting in Alien Force, she continued casting spells later on Ultimate Alien and Omniverse.

 Mana manipulation

-Starting in Alien Force, Gwen’s abilities have progressed to a magenta-colored energy.
+Starting in Alien Force, Gwen's abilities have progressed to a magenta-colored energy.
 She soon discovers her Anodite heritage and comes to learn the energy she manipulates is mana, a life force energy present in all living beings.
-Mana is the basis of magic, which explains Gwen’s previous magical proficiency.
+Mana is the basis of magic, which explains Gwen's previous magical proficiency.

 By manipulating mana, Gwen is able to create forcefields, energy blasts, beams, stepping stones and energy constructs.
 She is also able to track living beings by sensing their mana and can absorb or generate mana at will.
 Through her powers, she is also capable of telekinesis, teleportation, clairvoyance and healing.

 Anodite form

-Gwen is able to assume an Anodite form.
-In this form, she is dark purple in color, with long glowing pink/white hair.
-In this form, she is capable of growing in stature, flight, and immortality, as well as her abilities being enhanced exponentially.
+Gwen can take on an Anodite form, where she appears in a dark purple hue with long, glowing pink and white hair.
+In this state, she has the ability to increase her size, fly, and attain immortality, while her powers are significantly amplified.

 Martial arts

-Gwen is a skilled martial artist and has been practicing since the original series.
-She is trained in Karate and Jiu-jitsu.
-She is also a talented gymnast as she is very agile and can jump great distances.
+Gwen is a skilled martial artist and has been practicing since before the events of the original series.
+She used these skills often to help Ben prior to discovering her magical and Anodite abilities and was capable of taking on opponents much larger than herself.
+She is trained in Savate, Karate, Taekwondo, and Jujutsu.
+She is also a talented gymnast as she is very agile and can jump great heights and distances.